Pileated Woodpecker Symbolism

 On days when everything seems to be zipping by us a mile a minute, sometimes it helps to step outside and hear the ancient clucking call or drumming beat of one of these fantastic birds.

 It can connect us back into our primal nature, remind us of the web of all life, and help us recall that we aren't in this world alone.
+Many other creatures are walking in this world around us, and Pileated Woodpeckers can tune us in and remind us of just that.

 Other Articles You May Enjoy: